Exploring 20 unique mint varieties

 Blackcurrant mint is a compact and very aromatic plant.
 Interestingly, this variety contains subtle anthocyanins, the same pigments found in blackcurrants, which give its leaves a slight purplish tint and fruity aroma.

-Aroma: Deep berry, reminiscent of blackcurrant
+Taste: Subtle tartness, reminiscent of blackcurrant

 Flowers: Purple